naturalis/HTS-barcode-checker/README.md

 		use megablast, can only be used in combination with blastn (optional)

 	-hs <size>, --hitlist_size <size>
-		number of results BLAST will return (optional, default=10)
+		number of results BLAST will return (optional, default=10), there is a maximum of 20 hits when running an online BLAST search.

 	-mi <identity>, --min_identity <identity>
 		lowest percentage identity for BLAST results to consider (optional, default=97)